youtube/cobalt/clang/docs/ThinLTO.rst

 As mentioned earlier, by default the linkers will launch the ThinLTO backend threads in parallel, passing the resulting native object files back to the linker for the final native link.
-As such, the usage model the same as non-LTO.
+As such, the usage model is the same as non-LTO.

 With gold, if you see an error during the link of the form: